 Events make everything interactive

 I already used events in my previous posts, and they are the way the browser informs us about things happening.
-Most of them will come from something the user does, like clicking, scrolling, moving the mouse, pressing keys on the keyboard and so on.
+Most of them will some from something the user does, like clicking, scrolling, moving the mouse, pressing keys on the keyboard and so on.
 There is pretty much an event for everything, again MDN has you covered.

 You’ve already seen how to add them.